LayerZero-Labs/.github/profile/README.md

 ​
 Developers can easily send arbitrary data, external function calls, and tokens with omnichain messaging while preserving full autonomy and control over their application:
 ​
-- **OApp**: The OApp Standard provides developers with a generic message passing interface to send and receive arbitrary pieces of data between contracts existing on different blockchain networks.
+- **OApp**: a generic message passing interface to send and receive arbitrary pieces of data across different blockchains.
 See the[ OApp Quickstart](https://docs.layerzero.network/contracts/oapp) to start building.
 ​<br></br>
-- **OFT**: The Omnichain Fungible Token (OFT) Standard allows fungible tokens to be transferred across multiple blockchains without asset wrapping or middlechains.
+- **OFT**: enables fungible tokens to be transferred across multiple blockchains without asset wrapping or middlechains.
 See the [OFT Quickstart](https://docs.layerzero.network/contracts/oft) to learn more.
 ​
 ## Build on LayerZero V1
 ​